oliviodare/MakingKnowledge/the 'ideal type' is an analytical unit for comparative historical analysis.md

-# The 'Ideal type' is an analytical unit for comparative historical analysis.
+# the 'Ideal type' is an analytical unit for comparative historical analysis.
 #conceptnote